 A flow equalization basin (FEB) is a constructed storage feature used to capture and store peak stormwater flows.
 Water managers can move water from FEBs into STAs at a steady rate to optimize STA performance and achieve water quality improvement targets.

 The strategies also include additional source controls – where pollution is reduced at the source – in areas of the eastern Everglades where phosphorus levels in stormwater runoff have been historically higher.
 In addition, a robust science plan will ensure continued research and monitoring to improve and optimize the performance of water quality treatment technologies.

-Shown here in December 2013, construction is moving forward on the new pump station for the L-8 Flow Equalization Basin.
+Construction is moving forward on the new pump station for the L-8 Flow Equalization Basin.
 The L-8 FEB is one of several Restoration Strategies projects that are underway.